kazuo459/kazuo459.github.io/index.md

 [AWS Cloud Development Kit (AWS CDK) Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/home.html)

 - Lead Senior Technical Writer with ownership of documentation for the AWS CDK.
 Rewrote and restructured the Developer Guide to improve the user experience of getting started with the CDK and understanding how the service works.
 - For a detailed history of my contributions to this guide, see the [commit history](https://github.com/awsdocs/aws-cdk-guide/commits/main/) in the GitHub version of the Developer Guide.
 My contributions are made through my work-focused GitHub account (evzzk).
+- I've also contributed to the AWS CDK open-source project and documentation.
+For a log of my contributions, see my [commit history](https://github.com/search?q=author%3Aevzzk&type=commits&p=1) in my work-focused GitHub account.

 [Automating Reports for Jamf Pro Administrators](https://github.com/kazuo459/writing-samples/blob/main/automating-reports-for-jamf-pro-administrators.md)